HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 4.2.0 </span> Advanced – Summary of Operations
 {:.no_toc}
 Coordinating the `medication-select` with the `medication-prescribe` CDS Hooks request is a crucial aspect of the Advanced implementation.
-Whether the Medication Prescribe Service is called depends on aspects of the `DetectedIssue` resource.
+Whether the Medication Prescribe Service is called depends on aspects of the `DetectedIssue` resource (i.e., `status` element).
 The `DetectedIssue` resource is created by the Medication Select Service and populated by clinician actions in response to `medication-select` response cards.
 Figure X depicts the summary of operations that coordinates the medication-select and medication-prescribe services.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 2: Advanced PDDI CDS Service Summary </strong></figcaption>